SiliconLabs/machine_learning_applications/component/vision/README.md

     from: machine_learning_applications
 ```

-After generatic the project using SLC, you can include `sl_vision.h` in your source code:
+After generating the project using SLC, you can include `sl_vision.h` in your source code:

 ```c
 #include "sl_vision.h"